sebastiano123-c/DroneIno/README.md

 You can also adjust fly the PID settings.
 To better improve the WiFi range install an external antenna. -->

-## **WiFi PID adjustment (developing)**
+## **DroneInoTelemetry web app (developing)**
+DroneInoTelemtry is a web app that makes every thing simple and easy reach.
+Use it to fine-tune your PID or fix gyroscope set point and altitude hold PID parameters.

-This feature exploits the ESP32 native WiFi as access point (AP).
+Exploiting the ESP32 native WiFi access point (AP), DroneInoTelemetry web app promises to be very smart in terms of time savings and feedback.

+Using this app, you can adjust on the fly every PID parameter, and much more.

+### **Connection**
-After connecting to DroneInoTelemetry network using the password "DroneIno", dial in a browser search bar "192.168.4.1".
+After connecting to DroneInoTelemetry network using the password `DroneIno`, dial in your browser's search bar `292.168.4.1`.
-Using this app, you can adjust on the fly the PID settings.
-This feature promise to be very smart in terms of time savings and feedback.
+That's it.
+You don't have to download anything, it's just there.

 # **Roadmap**
 As one can see in the pinmap folder, I am planning to test it on other boards, but at the moment this works only for ESP32.